Review and Termination of Approval of Foster Carers

 6.1 Proposal to terminate foster carer's approval

-Where, as a result of a review, the termination of a foster carer's approval is proposed, they must be advised, when informed of the outcome of the Agency Decision Maker's decision that if they wish to challenge the decision, they have the opportunity to make representations to the Agency Decision Maker or to request a review by an Independent Review Panel under the Independent Review Mechanism, as set out in Assessment and Approval of Foster Carers Procedure, The Independent Review Mechanism (IRM) (see also Information about the IRM for Foster Carers).
+Where, as a result of a review, the termination of a foster carer's approval is proposed, they must be advised, when informed of the outcome of the Agency Decision Maker's decision that if they wish to challenge the decision, they have the opportunity to make representations to the Agency Decision Maker or to request a review by an Independent Review Panel under the Independent Review Mechanism, as set out in Assessment and Approval of Foster Carers Procedure, The Independent Review Mechanism (IRM) (see also Prepare for a Review Panel: Adopters and Foster Carers).

 The only circumstances where the foster carer will not have the right to request a review by an Independent Review Panel is if they are regarded as disqualified as a result of a conviction or caution for a specified offence - see Persons Disqualified from Fostering Procedure.